Author: Ian Tully

 Category: Ethics

-The past half century has seen a considerable revival of interest in virtue.
-Moral philosophers are no longer merely interested in assessing our conduct (e.g., ‘don’t lie!’) or the outcomes we bring about (e.g., more happiness is better!); many now agree that ethics needs to be concerned with our characters, too.
+Moral philosophers are no longer merely interested in assessing our conduct (e.g., don’t lie!’) or the outcomes we bring about (e.g., more happiness is better!); many now agree that ethics needs to be concerned with our characters, too.
 What matters isn’t just what we do, but who we are.

-In recent years, however, this focus on character has been challenged by empirically-minded philosophers who argue that recent work in experimental psychology reveals that most people don’t possess the kinds of traits which would constitute virtues.
-This empirical challenge to virtue is the focus of this essay.
+This focus on character has been challenged, however, by recent work in experimental psychology reveals that most people might not possess the kinds of traits which would constitute virtues.
+This empirical challenge to virtue is introduced here.

 1. Situationism

-According to a large and well-confirmed body of research going back to the 1920s – which now goes under the label of ‘situationist personality psychology’ or ‘situationism’ – “seemingly insubstantial situational factors have substantial effects on what people do” (Doris 2002: 28).
+According to a large body of research going back to the 1920s—which now goes under the label of “situationist personality psychology” or “situationism”—“seemingly insubstantial situational factors have substantial effects on what people do.”[1]

-To illustrate what is meant by ‘situational factors’ consider a classic situationist study, Isen and Levin’s (1972) ‘dime in the phone booth’ experiment.
-In this experiment, the difference between finding or not finding a dime in a phone booth made a substantial difference in whether individuals chose to help a woman pick up some papers she had just dropped: those who had found the dime were 84% more likely to help the woman out.
-In other words, a very minor difference in the situation (the presence or absence of a dime) played a significant role in determining behavior.
+To illustrate what is meant by “situational factors” consider a classic situationist study, the “dime in the phone booth” experiment.[2]
+Here the difference between finding or not finding a dime in a phone booth made a substantial difference to whether individuals chose to help a woman pick up some papers she had just dropped: those who had found the dime were 84% more likely to help the woman out.
+In other words, a very minor difference in the situation—the presence or absence of a dime—played a significant role in behavior.

-Such findings are at odds with an intuitive picture of human psychology and behavior which focuses exclusively or primarily on an agent’s character in order to predict and explain his or her behavior.
-On this view, people behave in the ways that they do largely because of the kinds of people they are: because they are kind or generous or greedy.
+Such findings are at odds with an intuitive understanding of people which focuses on an person’s character to predict and explain their behavior.
+On this view, people behave how they do largely because of the kinds of people they are: because they are kind or generous or greedy—because of their virtues and vices.[3]
 Situationism challenges this account by revealing the surprising extent to which our behavior is a function of external, situational factors.

 Examples are legion.
-Being in a hurry significantly decreases the likelihood that passersby will stop to help an apparently distressed individual (Darley and Batson 1973).
-Ambient noises (Matthews and Cannon 1975), ambient smells (Baron 1997), and the presence or absence of other people (Latane and Darley 1970) also modulate helping behavior to a considerable extent.
-More troublingly, Stanley Milgram (1974) found that the polite but firm insistence of an experimenter could induce many participants to administer potentially lethal shocks to an experimental confederate in another room.
+Experiments have suggested that being in a hurry significantly decreases the likelihood that passersby will stop to help an apparently distressed individual.[4]
+Ambient noises,[5] ambient smells,[6] and the presence or absence of other people[7] also considerably influence helping behaviors.
+Stanley Milgram infamously found that the polite but firm insistence of an experimenter could induce many participants to administer potentially lethal shocks to an experimental confederate in another room.[8]

-In sum, Doris, Harman, and others argue that the experimental evidence is inconsistent with most people possessing the kinds of robust traits implicated in traditional theories of moral character.
-But if that’s right, then most people lack virtues and vices.
-At most, what they have are merely “local traits,” for instance, “office party sociability” (Doris 66).
+In sum, the experimental evidence seems inconsistent with most people possessing the kinds of robust traits implicated in traditional theories of moral character.
+But if that’s right, then most people lack virtues, at least as Aristotle and many others have understood them.
+At most, they have merely “local traits,” for instance, “office party sociability.”[12]

-Of course, this evidence is still consistent with a few people possessing global (i.e., non-local) courage, or compassion, or honesty.
-(Or, conversely, with a few people possessing global vices.)
-But it does seem to reveal that those global traits are very rare.
+Now this evidence is still consistent with some people possessing global (i.e., non-local) courage, or compassion, or honesty.
+(Or, conversely, with some people possessing global vices.)
+But it suggests that those global traits are very rare.
 For most of us, our psychologies are just not adequately described as constellations of such cross-situationally consistent character traits.

 2. Responses